Contents

 Moisture Resistance

 It’s important to note that regional climate conditions can affect the performance of plywood flooring.
-In humid areas, such as coastal or southern regions, where moisture levels are higher, plywood may need additional water-resistant coatings to prevent expansion and warping.
+In humid areas, such as coastal or southern regions, where moisture levels are higher, ply may need additional water-resistant coatings to prevent expansion and warping.
 Additionally, regular maintenance like resealing the floor every few years can significantly enhance its moisture resistance.

 Versatility in Design